 Healthy College Meal Ideas

 The poor college student grocery list is now complete, lol!
 Only thing left I want to share with you is some of my favorite college meals.
-These were healthy meals I created in my dorm room a lot because they were quick and easy.
+These were healthy meals I created in my own dorm room a lot because they were quick and easy to make.
 Check out these dorm food ideas!

 Overnight Oats: Put oats in a mason jar and add water or milk.
 Leave it overnight for the oats to absorb water and thicken.
 In the morning, you can top this with berries, sliced bananas, peanut butter, raisins, or chocolate shavings.

 Tuna Sandwich: Get some protein early by spreading tuna on wheat bread for a breakfast sandwich.
-Of course, you can also opt for a cheese or peanut butter sandwich if you prefer.
+Of course, you can also opt for a cheese or peanut butter with sliced bananas sandwich if you prefer.

 Salad Mix: If you are spending lunch outside, then just grab a salad mix and have the meal at your favorite hangout.

 Pesto Pasta: If you have leftover meat, then you could whip up pasta with pesto sauce, olive oil, garlic, and spinach.
 Use the microwave for this to finish quickly.

 Chicken and Veggies: Buy some rotisserie chicken on your way home from class.
 You can pair this with brown rice or mashed potatoes using the rice cooker.
 Consider steaming vegetables to complete the meal.